Christopherfrommaine/Obsidian/Programming/code20/Notes on Wolfram Paper.md

 Thus, a traversable list of nodes (i.e. a path) through $g$ represents an initial condition for the cellular automaton denoted $A^0$, and the list of arcs taken represent the application of a step $A^1$.

+# After Programming 1 and 2

+Traversable list of nodes is a word

+# Images

 ![[20250409_112512.jpg]]